InvestmentSystems/function-pipe/doc/source/intro.rst

 Related
 =======

-The function-pipe tools, consisting of one module of less than 600 lines, offers a very focused and light-weight approach to extended function composition in Python.
+The function-pipe tools, consisting of one module, offers a very focused and light-weight approach to extended function composition in Python.
 There are many other tools that offer similar and/or broader resources.
 A few are listed below.

 https://pypi.python.org/pypi/fn